bgin/general-purpose-fortran/README.md

 Code additions are strongly encouraged (if this remains a personal collection the purpose of the repository is essentially negated).

 This (mostly) Fortran repository contains modules and procedures primarily useful for creating a command line interface (CLI) for a Fortran program.
 A modern Fortran compiler is assumed.
-This code has been tested using GNU Fortran (GCC) 5.4.0.
+This code has been tested using gfortran (GNU Fortran (GCC) 6.4.0).

 This repository concentrates on those "other" Fortran procedures that solve the day-to-day non-numeric(mostly) issues in programming.
 Large